thebkv/bkv/exodus10.md

 > “only let your flocks and your herds be stayed.”

 Pharaoh has surrendered his earlier demand.

-He no longer insists upon keeping the children.

-Now he attempts to retain **the possessions and productive resources**.
+He no longer insists upon keeping part of the people; now he attempts to retain their possessions and productive resources.

 The compromise has narrowed:

-**Go yourselves.
+Go yourselves.
 Serve God.
-But leave something belonging to you under my control.**
+But leave something belonging to you under my control.

-The old ruling consciousness seeks even the smallest remaining claim upon the faculties that are leaving it.
+The old ruling consciousness seeks one remaining claim upon what God is bringing out.

-### v25–26 — “Not an Hoof Be Left Behind”
+v25–26 — “Not an Hoof Be Left Behind”

 And Moses says: